What Is It

 Evidence-Gated Lifecycle

 Task state machine (open → in-progress → coding-complete → committed → pr → merged-main → deploy-success → closed) requires proof at every gate: commit SHAs validated against GitHub API, PR merge timestamps within 60-second tolerance, deployment evidence from GitHub Actions Jobs API with 7 validated fields.
+The component registry enforces the most-restrictive deployment arc across all components a task touches — infrastructure-level governance agents cannot bypass.

 Governance as Architecture